Please check me out at my space - www.theyogimovement.com Namaste :)

 Bring a large pan of salted water to the boil, add the pasta and garlic.
 Simmer for about 5 minutes or until al dente, and drain.
 Put the pasta in a bowl, and take the garlic out and mash.
 Set aside to add to the dressing.

-hop the tomatoes, cucumber, and black olives into small pieces, about the size of the pasta or smaller.
+While the pasta is cooking, chop the tomatoes, cucumber, and black olives into small pieces, about the size of the pasta or smaller.
 You don't want it pureed, so I don't suggest using a food processor, but just roughly chop, and place in the bowl with the pasta.

 Dice the yellow bell pepper, and use the same pot you used to cook the pasta, and cook the pepper in just about 1/2 cup hot water just to soften.
 This only takes 3 to 5 minutes.
 You want the pepper cooked, but still crisp.
 Drain and add to the pasta.